ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 ### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

 We have to deal now with images coming from a front-facing camera on a car.
 We need to extract from these full-resolution images some sub-regions and check if they contains a car or not.
 To extract subregions of the image I used a sliding window approach.
 It is important to minimize the number of subregions used in order to improve the performane and to avoid looking for cars where we know they cannot be (for example on the sky).

 For each subregions we need to compute the feature vector and feed it to the classifier.
 The classifier, in this case I used a SVM with linear kernel, will predict if there is a car or not in the images.

 The function `find_cars` is able to both extract features and make predictions by computing the HOG transform only once for the entire picture.
 The HOG is then sub-sampled to get all of its overlaying windows.

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: